daemianmack/Chrome-WatchList/README.md

 #### Dev build

-`lein dev` will start watching the source directories for changes, and will automatically place fresh builds into `builds/dev`.
+`lein dev` will start watching the source directories for changes, and will automatically place fresh builds into `target/unpacked`.
+Assets in `resources/assets` will be copied in once at the beginning but will not be monitored for changes; this mode has the shortest cycle time and is sort of the guerilla-mode option.

-The dev build uses `:whitespace` optimization.

 #### Prod build

-Similarly to the dev build, `lein prod` will start watching the source directories for changes, and will automatically place fresh builds into `builds/prod`.
+`lein prod` will place a fresh production build in `target/prod`.

-The prod build uses `:advanced` optimization.

-#### Testing
+#### Test build

 `lein autotest` will start watching the source and test directories for changes, automatically re-running the tests with each change.

+#### All builds
+`lein chromebuild auto` will conveniently auto-execute all builds, including `test`, and will monitor `resource/assets` for changes; it is not fast, is included mainly for novelty and should be replaced with a small source/asset-monitoring harness integrated into the above builds.